transparency-everywhere/universeOS/docu/readme.txt

 	PHP
 		inc/config.php		//mysql server confid
 		inc/functions.php 	//collection of all functions used by the universeOS usually included in every file

-		doit.php			//one of the biggest problems, the doit.php is used to show everything that diddn't fit
-							//elsewhere.
-Now we have the mess.
-It is seperated by a big switch case which separes it
-							//into > 30 actions (e.g "addFolder", "addElement", "deleteFolder", "addGroup")

-							//all the actions will be seperated in located in /actions/folders or actions/groups etc.

 		Modules and Apps
 		modules/